David Burrows (footballer): Playing career

 Burrows left for West Ham United in September 1993, along with Mike Marsh, as part of a deal that took Julian Dicks to Anfield.
 Burrows had appeared 193 times for the Reds, scoring three goals.
-Burrows made his West Ham debut in September 1993, just a day after joining them, in a 2–0 league win over Blackburn Rovers at Ewood Park.
-He spent just a single year at Upton Park, appearing 35 times scoring twice; in his second West Ham game in a 5–1 League Cup win against Chesterfield and in a 3–1 home win against Manchester City Although he started the 1994-95 season, he played only four games before moving to Everton as part of a deal which saw the return of Tony Cottee to West Ham.
-Burrows joined Everton in September 1994, but his time at Goodison Park was short lived.
-He spent just six months at Everton, playing 23 times, before he was on the move again, this time to Coventry City, in March 1995.
-Burrows featured in the early stages of Everton's glorious 1994–95 FA Cup campaign before leaving, starting the third and fourth round ties against Derby County and Bristol City respectively.
+He made his West Ham debut in September 1993, just a day after joining them, in a 2–0 league win over Blackburn Rovers at Ewood Park.
+He spent just a single year at Upton Park, appearing 35 times scoring twice; in his second West Ham game in a 5–1 League Cup win against Chesterfield and in a 3–1 home win against Manchester City Although he started the 1994–95 season, he played only four games before moving to Everton as part of a deal which saw the return of Tony Cottee to West Ham.
+Burrows joined Everton in September 1994, featuring in the early stages of Everton's glorious 1994–95 FA Cup campaign, starting the third and fourth round ties against Derby County and Bristol City respectively.

-Burrows joined Ron Atkinson's Coventry side in March 1995 for a fee of £1.1 million.
+Burrows spent just six months at Everton, playing 23 times, before he was on the move again, this time to Ron Atkinson's Coventry City, in March 1995, or a fee of £1.1 million.
 Atkinson said at the time he knew of "no better English left-back".
 "If he plays to his best form, there's no reason why he shouldn't make the squad for the European Championships."
 He again made a quick début, appearing two days after signing in a 0–0 league draw with Southampton at the Dell.
 He suffered frequent injury during his four years at Highfield Road, but still made 130 appearances.

-In 2000, he couldn't regain his place in the City line-up after returning from injury and unable to agree a new deal with the club, he moved again to Coventry's Midland rivals Birmingham City, whom he joined in June 2000, on a free transfer.
+In 2000, failing to regain his place in the City line-up after returning from injury and unable to agree a new deal with the club, he moved again to Coventry's Midland rivals Birmingham City, in June 2000, on a free transfer.
 He made his debut in September 2000 in a 1–0 league victory over Sheffield United at St Andrew's.
 He helped Birmingham reach the 2001 Football League Cup Final.
-Burrows was left out of the match day squad for the final against former club Liverpool, but he was on the pitch as a substitute as they beat Ipswich Town in the semi finals.
+Burrows was left out of the match-day squad for the final against former club Liverpool, but he was on the pitch as a substitute as they beat Ipswich Town in the semi-finals.
 He spent less than two years at Birmingham, playing 30 matches.
-Burrows time at Birmingham was marred with disagreements with managers, Trevor Francis and Steve Bruce.
+Burrows' time at Birmingham was marred with disagreements with managers Trevor Francis and Steve Bruce.
 A training ground incident in February 2002 involving Bruce and Burrows resulted in him being thrown out of the club.